TheHive project vs DFIR-IRIS

 Dedicated commercial support

-Speculative: DIVD is a non-profit initiative, so cost efficiency is important.
-DFIR-IRIS aligns with open-source budgets, but TheHive’s commercial support could be justified if reliability and security assurance are top priorities.
+For non-profit initiatives, cost efficiency matters.
+DFIR-IRIS aligns with open-source budgets, but TheHive’s commercial support may be attractive if guaranteed uptime and SLA-backed support are required.

-• Primary Choice: Likely DFIR-IRIS, adapted with custom modules and MISP integration.
-Reasoning:
+• Primary choice: DFIR-IRIS, adapted with custom modules and MISP integration.

-• Professional support for managing a growing volume of vulnerability reports.
+• Professional support for handling a high vulnerability report volume.

-DIVD CNA probably balances cost, flexibility, and security.
-DFIR-IRIS is a strong candidate for in-house adaptation, while TheHive Commercial represents a more polished but costlier alternative.
+Small orgs most likely balance cost, flexibility, and security.
+DFIR-IRIS is the strong candidate for in-house adaptation, while TheHive Commercial represents the polished but more expensive option.